.sqs-gallery-block-slideshow .meta .meta-title { font-size: 32px !important }

 Kindergarten

-In Grade 2, students learn about measurement and the metric system, discovering how to calculate distance, mass, volume, and temperature.
-The extinct mammal unit allows the students to study some of the animals that existed after the dinosaurs.
+In Grade 2 science classes, students learn about measurement and the metric system, discovering how to calculate distance, mass, volume, and temperature.
+The extinct mammal unit then allows the students to study some of the animals that existed after the dinosaurs.
 Continuing their study of living organisms, students investigate reproduction as a characteristic of living things through the study of decomposers, fungi and worms, examining the different types of fungi, their anatomy, and life cycle.
-Boys then study buildings and bridges through a series of design challenges, investigating some of the tallest and most unusual buildings in the world and building their own structures using recyclable materials.
-Pollution and recycling studies round out the year with our environmental unit.
+Additionally, second grade boys study buildings and bridges through a series of design challenges, investigating some of the tallest and most unusual buildings in the world and building their own structures using recycled materials.
+Finally, we investigate the impact of waste and ways to reduce it, helping students think critically about how people care for the environment in practical ways.

 The Browning School modern language program begins in Grade 1, and in Grade 3 students choose either French or Spanish as a language focus which continues through Lower School and into Middle School.